 The CASADT shared service has a revenue budget of £392,000 which is funded by the dedicated schools grant.
+There is no additional call on the Councils' revenue resources.

 The Shared Service currently employs 10.4 FTE.
 This is not expected to change over the coming year.